Last updated: 02 Nov 2021 11:24am

 The NSW Government will provide financial assistance, support measures and tax relief to help businesses and people across the state impacted by the current COVID-19 restrictions.
 For full details, visit: https://www.nsw.gov.au/covid-19/2021-covid-19-support-package

-Show your commitment to COVID Safety and help keep our communities safe.
-Complete a COVID-19 Safety Plan specific to your industry and register as a COVID Safe business.
+Show your commitment to COVID Safety and help keep our industry and communities safe.

 Visit the COVID Safe businesses webpage for more information.